geeksforsocialchange/PlaceCal/README.md

 **Note: Skip this step if you're using a system-installed docker**

-Creating a postgres docker image is simple:
+Creating a postgres docker image is reasonably quick:

 ``` sh
 docker network create placecal-network